ImperialSpaceSociety/Project-Mach-1/README.md

 `wire1` is connected to a grove connector on the PCB, but not currently connected to anything.

+`Serial` is used for printing out debug info via USB to a serial monitor(running on a computer)

 `Serial1` is used for a secondary connection to the Ublox MAX M8Q: GPS module

 `SPI1` is used to connect the Winbond w25q64JV: Flash chip 64 Mbytes